Dominic Raab

-Dominic Rennie Raab (/rɑ:b/ RAHB; born 25 February 1974) is a British former politician who served as Deputy Prime Minister of the United Kingdom, Justice Secretary and Lord Chancellor from September 2021 to September 2022 and again from October 2022 to April 2023.
+Dominic Rennie Raab (/rɑ:b/ RAHB; born 25 February 1974) is a British politician, businessman who served as British Deputy Prime Minister, Justice Secretary and Lord Chancellor from September 2021 to September 2022 and again from October 2022 to April 2023.
 He previously served as First Secretary of State and Foreign Secretary from 2019 to 2021.
 A member of the Conservative Party, Raab was Member of Parliament (MP) for Esher and Walton from 2010 to 2024.

 Born in Buckinghamshire, Raab attended Dr Challoner's Grammar School.
 He studied law at Lady Margaret Hall, Oxford and went on to study for a master's degree at Jesus College, Cambridge.
 He began his career as a solicitor at Linklaters, before working at the Foreign and Commonwealth Office and as a political aide.
 He was elected for Esher and Walton at the 2010 general election.
 As a backbencher, Raab co-wrote a number of papers and books, including After the Coalition (2011) and Britannia Unchained (2012).
 He served as Parliamentary Under-Secretary of State for Justice in the second government of David Cameron from 2015 to 2016.
 Following Theresa May's appointment as Prime Minister, Raab returned to the backbenches but was appointed to the second May government as Minister of State for Courts and Justice following the 2017 general election.
 In the 2018 cabinet reshuffle, he was moved to the post of Minister of State for Housing and Planning.